| |

 Our 54 foot ship, Great Bear II is fully certified as a passenger vessel by Transport Canada.
 Each year the ship undergoes rigorous safety inspections by inspectors from Transport Canada, by specialists in on board systems, and by our owner and Captain, Eric Boyum.

-To further ensure your safety, our Chef and Crew Person are certified in Marine Emergency Duties by Transport Canada.
-Our chef is diligent in the cleanliness of the galley and the safe handling and storage of all foods on board.
+To further ensure your safety, at least one other member of our crew is certified in Marine Emergency Duties.
+All chefs are certified in Food Safety and are diligent in the cleanliness of the galley and the safe handling and storage of foods on board.

 At the very beginning of each trip, our Captain and Crew give our guests a thorough briefing on ship safety and emergency procedures.